-As Trustees, we acknowledge we have overall responsibility for ensuring that Nunthorpe Multi Academy Trust has an effective and appropriate system of control, financial and otherwise.
+As Trustees, we acknowledge we have overall responsibility for ensuring that Nunthorpe Multi Academy Trust Limited has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

 As Trustees, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.
 We also review the updated versions of the Academy Trust Handbook.
-In the last 12 months the Trust has also reviewed their Articles of Association against the DfE's 2021 Model Articles.
-A version of has now been adopted by NMAT after the marginally amended Articles were approved by the Secretary of State earlier this academic year.
+In 2021, the Trust reviewed their Articles of Association and adopted the DfE's 2021 Model Articles.

-The Board of Trustees has delegated the day-to-day responsibility to the Executive Principal, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Nunthorpe Multi Academy Trust and the Secretary of State for Education.
+The Board of Trustees has delegated the day-to-day responsibility to the Executive Principal, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Nunthorpe Multi Academy Trust Limited and the Secretary of State for Education.
 They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.